prowlett/feedback-file-maker/README.md

 ## Installation and use

-This program is not very resilient to improper input.
-I mean to fix this when I have time.
+There is some error checking, but the program is not *very* resilient to improper input.
 I have used it to upload an assignment once, but have not done extensive testing.

 Requirements: